A (2+1)-dimensional Gaussian field as fluctuations of quantum random walks on quantum groups: Introduction

 Let us outline the body of the paper.
 In section \ref{3DGFF}, we define the Gaussian field $\mathcal{G}$ and show by direct computation its relationship to $\mathfrak{G}$ along space--like paths.
 Section \ref{Back} reviews some of the necessary definitions in non--commutative probability theory and representation theory.
 Section \ref{QRWonQG} provides the construction of the quantum random walk.
 In section \ref{Ctcp}, the random surface growth from \cite{BF} is defined and shown to have the same expectations as the quantum random walk along space--like paths.
 Finally, section \ref{Asympt} shows that the fluctuations in the QRWQG converge to $\mathcal{G}$.

 \textbf{Acknowledgements.} The author is grateful for enlightening conversations with Alexei Borodin, Ivan Corwin, Philippe Biane, Pavel Etingof and Yi Sun.
+The author would also like to thank Mark Cerenzia for some of the calculations.
 Financial support was available through NSF grant DMS-1502665.
 Additional financial support was available through NSF grant DMS-1302713 and the Fields Institute, which allowed the author to attend the workshop ``Focus Program on Noncommutative Distributions in Free Probability Theory.''